bearflying/QPRMSN/README.md

 # MSDNN
 For the QoS prediction paper

-update the codes after accepted
+We update the codes after accepted